MoidPardesi/Mb-Collections-Analytics/README.md

 * Key website activities such as session starts, page views, and purchases have declined substantially, aligning with the overall decrease in site engagement and conversions.

 **Recommendations**
+* Reevaluate the SEO and content strategies for organic search and social media to counter the declining traffic from these important channels
+* Increase investment in paid social media campaigns and referral programs, leveraging their current momentum to attract and convert users.
+* Analyze user behavior on key pages to optimize layout, content, and calls to action to improve engagement and conversion rates.
+* Simplify the navigation process and enhance the mobile user experience to encourage more interactions and transactions.
+* Develop targeted marketing campaigns focusing on customer retention and re-engagement to recover and boost customer interest and purchases.